Resources For People Struggling with Addiction

 Project D.A.W.N.
 (Deaths Avoided With Naloxone) is a community-based overdose education and naloxone distribution program.
 Naloxone is a medication that can reverse an overdose caused by an opioid drug (heroin or prescription pain medications).
 When administered during an overdose, Naloxone blocks the effects of opioids on the brain and quickly restores breathing.
 The effects of Naloxone are temporary and emergency medical treatment is still required.

-Project D.A.W.N. clinics are funded by the ADM Board and available at two agencies in Summit County:
+Project D.A.W.N. clinics are funded by the ADM Board and available at:

 Summit County Public Health